The health and support needs of our communities are changing and we are committed to moving with them.

-Health and Wellbeing Plans for the Tararua District, the Manawatū District, the Horowhenua District and Ōtaki have been completed and the second part of our Community Engagement process is underway for Palmerston North City plan is due to be released early in the new year.
+Health and Wellbeing Plans for the Tararua District, the Manawatū District, the Horowhenua District and Ōtaki have been completed and the Palmerston North City plan is due to be released early in the new year.

 We are working with the community to identify the priority health and wellbeing needs within Palmerston North.
 During 2018, more than 1300 residents were involved in community engagement.
-Individuals, community groups, and service providers and organisations from across the community have been asked for their views on “what works well in the community to keep people healthy and well?” and “what are the key issues/challenges affecting the health and wellbeing of people and families/whānau in our community?
-During this time 529 surveys have been completed and 834 people have attended engagement sessions with groups of service providers, community groups or at community events.
+Individuals, community groups, and service providers and organisations from across the community were asked for their views on “what works well in the community to keep people healthy and well?” and “what are the key issues/challenges affecting the health and wellbeing of people and families/whānau in our community?

 Common responses from first round of Community Engagement